FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 });
 ```

-Doing this, will provide a summary of a web page.
+Doing this will provide a summary of a web page.
 Search engines display the meta description in search results.

 ### Announce Route Update

-In the store add the following to;
+In the store, add the following to:

 State:
 ```js